benbeeson/CS909_Coursework/README.md

 * BeautifulSoup4 - used for XML parsing
 * NLTK (+ downloaded corpora) - used for pre-processing
 * GenSim - used for topic modelling
-* cikit-learn - classification / clustering
+* scikit-learn - classification / clustering

 Execution
 =========